-- Feedback as to whether or not conservation activities are affecting change - Identification of programs that might not be cost-effective relative to other programs or to developing new supply - Clarity of alignment with goals and, if a given program warrants expansion, modification or termination - Improvement of modeling of supply needs - Illustration of savings by various customer segments - Tracking of participation based on customer class and other factors to help verify programs are accessible to all types of customers - Prioritization of program development funding and expansion
+- Feedback as to whether or not conservation activities are affecting change. - Identification of programs that might not be cost-effective relative to other programs or to developing new supply. - Clarity of alignment with goals and if a given program warrants expansion, modification or termination. - Improvement of modeling of supply needs. - Illustration of savings by various customer segments - Tracking of participation based on customer class and other factors to help verify programs are accessible to all types of customers - Prioritization of program development funding and expansion

-While the main goal of this plan is identified in terms of gpcd (a common metric used throughout the water industry that captures community water use changes at a high level), we intend also to focus on more specific and targeted metrics.
+While the main goal of this plan is identified in terms of GPCD (a common metric used throughout the water industry that captures community water use changes at a high level) we intend to also focus on more specific and targeted measures.
+This is further discussed in Chapter 3.

-These tracking metrics may include but are not limited to:
+In addition to what is discussed in Chapter 3, tracking measures may include but are not limited to:

-- Water savings estimates with breakdowns by seasonal vs. baseline, consumptive vs. nonconsumptive, treated vs. raw - Direct and indirect energy savings associated with water saved - Landscape changes, including the amount of irrigated landscape, annual amount of audited landscape - Total participation in programs and events, number of new participants, types of participants including type of customer based on customer class, sociodemographic categories, geographic location, etc. - Customer use of the Monitor My Use web portal, mobile and other online tools and alerts - How effectively events, educational and informational strategies lead customers to participate in a program; if participation in one program leads to participation in other programs
+- Water savings estimates with breakdowns by seasonal vs. baseline, consumptive vs. nonconsumptive, treated vs. raw - Direct and indirect energy savings associated with water saved - Landscape changes, including the amount of irrigated landscape; annual amount of audited landscape - Total participation in programs and events, number of new participants, types of participants including type of customer based on customer class, sociodemographic categories, geographic location, etc. - Customer use of the Monitor My Use web portal, mobile, and other online tools and alerts - How effectively events, educational and informational strategies lead customers to participate in a program; if participation in one program leads to participation in other programs